 The printing color range is more limited than what you will see on your computer screen.
-Vivid print colors won’t typically come through, so be careful about making this a central part of your design or idea.
+Vivid print colors won’t come through exactly, so be careful about making vibrancy a central part of your design ideas.

-We accept files with various color spaces, but our system does all operations in RGB.
-If you upload a CMYK file, be aware that our system will convert it to RGB and the colors might shift significantly.
+We accept files with various color spaces, but our system does all operations in red, green, and blue (RGB).
+If you upload a cyan, magenta, yellow, and black (CMYK) file, be aware that our system will convert it to RGB and the colors might shift significantly.

 Our print providers convert the design files to the appropriate color space and profile depending on their process.
 Please be aware that physical printing limitations cannot produce the full range of RGB spectrum.

-The red area is the approximate safe color range.
+The red area is the approximate safe color range, aka the 216 non-dithering colors.

-Here is an example of a common issue in the way a computer will display your design, and how the garment will look once printed.
+Here is an example of a common issue in the way a computer will display your design, and how the garment will look once printed when it comes to color consistency in printing and publishing across the web.

-If you have created your design in RGB, you can preview how your design might look printed if you convert it to CMYK.
+If you have created your design in RGB, you can preview how that design might look printed when converted to CMYK.
 This will give you an approximate idea of the color shift.
 In the future, we will have this functionality built into our product generator, but for now, this is an easy way to check how the final result might look.

 This is super important for those who prefer using more exotic, flashy, or stand-out print colors – those bright bits may have the exact same color on a product as it does on a screen.